 The Indian Threadfin (especially those from Tanjung Balai and more commonly known here as Balai Ngor) are highly sought after by parents in Singapore.
 This is because their soft, sweet meat is believed to be easy for children to take a liking to.
 They're also low in mercury and hence a safe option to start children on.
 Furthermore, this fish can practically be used from head to tail without wastage because its head and bones can be used to make broth that's rich in nutrients.
+We offer the option to buy the whole fish with various cutting options so that you can enjoy the benefits of the head and bones.
 Some confinement recipes specify the use of Threadfin bones to aid in recovery and boost breast milk supply.

 Over here, we address some of the common questions about these threadfins.